Cam Gallagher Player Props: Guardians vs. Rangers

 Cam Gallagher At The Plate

-- Gallagher has picked up a hit in 10 of 35 games this season, with multiple hits three times.
+- He has not gone deep in his 36 games this year.

-- In 35 games played this year, he has not hit a long ball.

-- In four games this season (11.4%), Gallagher has picked up an RBI, including two games with multiple runs batted in.
+- Gallagher has driven in a run in four games this season (11.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.